Cyborg Abreu

-Roberto de Abreu Filho (commonly known as "Cyborg" Abreu) is a Brazilian jiu-jitsu (BJJ) competitor, academy owner and instructor.
-A 7-time World No-Gi Champion, Abreu is known for his trademark Tornado Guard position which involves inverting underneath the opponent and elevating them into a sweep.
+Roberto de Abreu Filho (commonly known as "Cyborg" Abreu) is a Brazilian submission grappler and instructor.
+A seven-time World No-Gi Champion, Abreu is known for the "tornado guard" position which involves inverting underneath the opponent and elevating them into a sweep.

-Career
+Grappling career

 Roberto de Abreu Filho grew up in rural Brazil and was affiliated with Nova Geracao.